AhmedTurkiii/CST438-SWE-Project1/README.md

 #### Rull Mendez
+I was working on creating the login page and creating a new languages ​​page connected to the database but was having trouble finishing it.

 + What was the biggest challenge?
   + My biggest challenge with this project was trying to create this project without knowing much or anything about react native.
 + Why was it a challenge?